hanyslmm/DevOpsCapstoneArabity/README.md

   1. Improve the log statements in the source code for this application
   1. Configure Kubernetes and create a Kubernetes cluster
   1. Deploy a container using Kubernetes and make a prediction

+#### 8. How to run application

+    * Run a Docker Container using the script ./run_docker.sh
+    * Upload the Docker Image using the script ./upload_docker.sh
+    * Deploy with Kubernetes using the script ./run_kubernetes.sh
+    * Make prediction either with Docker Container or Kubernetes Deployment using the script ./make_prediction.sh how to run the Python scripts and web app

 #### 6. Create High Availability Web App Using AWS CloudFormation:
 ##### A. Develop Infrastructure Diagram